woisme/sw-iot-network/index.md

 ## Revolutionising the Use of Smart Tech in the Southwest

-SWIN enables Low Power devices to use long-range gateways to connect to a decentralised network to exchange data with applications.
+SWIN will enable Low Power devices to use long-range gateways to connect to a decentralised network to exchange data with applications.
 These Low Powered devices can run on a simple small battery for years and operate on a free part of the network.

+We are looking to work with interested partners to roll out this network which works for the Southwest from Cornwall up.

+## [Signup](http://eepurl.com/guHcQb) to be informed about our first workshop in July

 This means that multiple industries can take advantage of its transformational potential for free.

 - Argi Tech
   - Land Resource management